Food safety and food poisoning

 Investigating causes of food poisoning and food-borne illness

 In some cases your GP is legally required to notify both us and the Health Authority if you visit them with a case of food related infectious disease.
-In the interests of public health we investigate cases of food related infectious disease to:
+In the interests of public health we investigate notifiable cases of food related infectious disease to:

 • find the cause, is possible